 Access to the ubitricity network can be made on a pay-as-you-go basis by scanning in a QR code found on the charge point using a smartphone.
 This takes users through to a payment page, controlling the start and end of the charging session.

 Alternatively, customers can sign up for an ubitricity SmartCable membership.
-This is often offered to residents of areas where ubiticity points have been installed on behalf of a local council, though memberships are open to any user.
+This is often offered to residents of areas where ubiticity points have been installed on behalf of a local council, though memberships are open to any user, local parking restrictions and charges apply.
 This then uses the SmartCable to access ubitricity chargers, starting and ending the charging session and recording how much electricity has been used for billing purposes.
 This SmartCable can be used on other charge points as a normal ‘dumb’ cable, following any other network’s access requirements.

 Finding ubitricity points on Zap-Map